Master Panel Guide¶

 n("0 2 4").scale("C4:minor").s("triangle").lpf(SLIDER_LPF)

-Now one slider controls the filter on all three cards.
+Now one slider controls the filter on all three panels.

 Multiple Global Sliders¶